epfml/disco/docs/DISCOJS.md

 ### Memory

 The `DistributedTrainer` has a `memory` attribute that is used to abstract how trained models are stored by the client.
-As mentioned in various guides, `discojs-core` is platform-agnostic and  only what endpoints the memory storage should offer.
-The actual implementation is in `discojs-web` used by the browser UI and implements the memory via IndexedDB, a browser storage. `discojs-core` also implements a dummy memory, used by the CLI for example, to benchmark performance metrics without saving any models.
+As mentioned in various guides, `discojs` is platform-agnostic and  only what endpoints the memory storage should offer.
+The actual implementation is in `discojs-web` used by the browser UI and implements the memory via IndexedDB, a browser storage. `discojs` also implements a dummy memory, used by the CLI for example, to benchmark performance metrics without saving any models.

 ### Training informant